deGENERATIVE-SQUAD/stable-diffusion-losslessmix-v2/README.md

    + python losslessmixv2.1cs.py model1.ckpt model2.ckpt model3.ckpt --out name

    You can use these args:
-   + --soft for soft cosine similarity mode
+   + --soft for soft cosine similarity mode (broken with multiple models, do not use it)
    + --s arg not tested

 # Recommendations